 “Externally Trained Models” Transferred learnings from pre-trained models developed by a third party on external reference datasets.

-“Generalized Linear Models (GLMs)” Including Ordinary Least Squares (OLS), Elastic Net/LASSO/Ridge Regression, Logistic Regression, and Generalized Additive Models (GAMs) are not considered to be machine learning models for this evaluation.

-“Generative Artificial Intelligence (Generative AI)” refers to a class of AI Systems that generate content in the form of data, text, images, sounds, or video, that is similar to, but not a direct copy of, pre-existing data or content.“Internally Trained Models” Models developed from data internally obtained by the company.
+“Generative Artificial Intelligence (Generative AI)” refers to a class of AI Systems that generate content in the form of data, text, images, sounds, or video, that is similar to, but not a direct copy of, pre-existing data or content.

+“Inherent Risk” Refers to an assessment of risk before considering risk-mitigation strategies or internal controls.

+“Internally Trained Models” Models developed from data internally obtained by the company.

 “Machine Learning (ML)” Refers to a field within artificial intelligence that focuses on the ability of computers to learn from provided data without being explicitly programmed.